-The actual cost of this program is approximately $3,500 per participant.
+In 2023 the participation fee for our Regional & National Programs was $3,500 per participant, and we are currently assessing the approximate cost for 2024 programs.
 However, due to the generosity of the William Penn Foundation, this program will be free of charge to all DEWN Fellows.
 The program includes:

 - Participation in 12 days of virtual/in -person hybrid training, community building, coaching, and peer coaching